VirtualPlanetaryLaboratory/vplanet/README.md

 `VPLanet` is software to simulate planetary system evolution, with a focus on habitability.
 Physical models, typically consisting of ordinary differential equations, are coupled together to simulate evolution, from planetary cores to passing stars, for the age of a system.
 We strive for full transparency and reproducibility in our software, and this repository contains the [source code](src), [extensive documentation](https://VirtualPlanetaryLaboratory.github.io/vplanet), [the scripts and files to generate published figures](examples), and [scripts to validate the current release](tests).
 We can't claim we found aliens with closed source software!

-To get started, ensure you have clang/gcc installed and follow the [QuickStart Guide](https://virtualplanetarylaboratory.github.io/vplanet/quickstart.html).
+To get started, ensure you have clang/gcc installed and follow the [QuickStart Guide](https://virtualplanetarylaboratory.github.io/vplanet/quickstart.html), and/or the [Installation Guide](https://virtualplanetarylaboratory.github.io/vplanet/quickstart.html).

 ### Modules